yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

         ![](../media/keys.png "Keys and Endpoints")

-#### Validation

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="8d0ea9cb-8ab4-4fa7-81a6-3642e4534d68" />